-10 Fall 2018 Movies Based On True Stories That Already Sound So, So Exciting
+10 Movies Based On True Stories Out This Fall That Already Sound So, So Exciting

 The fall movie season is in bloom, and as we all know, the last few months of the year pre-awards season are when some of the best movies come out.
 From actors delivering powerhouse performances to filmmakers putting out sweeping stories, everyone's gunning for those trophies.
 And one of the best ways to nab those golden statues (or hey, even just a nomination) is to tell a true story or play a real person.
 Naturally, there are several fall 2018 movies based on true stories coming out, and you're gonna want to see them all.